UniMath/agda-unimath/src/logic/propositional-double-negation-elimination.lagda.md

 ```

 **Remark.** It is an established fact that both the property of satisfying
-double negation elimination, and the property of having decidable negation, are
+double negation elimination and the property of having decidable negation are
 strictly weaker conditions than being decidable.
 Therefore, this result
 demonstrates that they are independent too.